Enzo Maresca: Chelsea head coach leaves Stamford Bridge | Replacement set to be announced imminently

 A few days after his comments, reports emerged that Maresca could replace Pep Guardiola at Manchester City - links which Maresca described as "100 per cent speculation".

-Maresca's stock was high after Chelsea beat Barcelona 3-0 in November and sat three points off the top of the table, but Chelsea have dropped off the Premier League pace with just one win in seven league games.
-Two more dispiriting and lacklustre performances at Stamford Bridge against Aston Villa and Bournemouth over the holiday period increased the pressure.
+Maresca's stock was high after Chelsea beat Barcelona 3-0 in November and sat three points off the top of the table, but Chelsea have dropped off the Premier League pace and lacklustre performances against Aston Villa and Bournemouth over the holiday period increased the pressure.

 Maresca, who served as an assistant to Guardiola, was appointed Chelsea head coach in June 2024 on a five-year contract, replacing Mauricio Pochettino.
 He had left the Etihad to join Leicester in 2023, where he won the Championship title.

+"Why are Chelsea owners so inpatient?
+Maresca was coaching wonders with a young team.
+Did they expect a title challenge?
+Two points off fourth place at the halfway mark is not a disaster.
+(Ciaran)

+"We need a manager who can pick a starting 11 and stick to it.
+We also need someone who can get the best out of Cole Palmer again.
+I strongly believe we need a new No 9.
+I don't think Strasbourg manager is right choice."
+(Ash)

-Maresca's successor takes over a side that are fighting on four fronts.
+Maresca's successor will take over a side that are fighting on four fronts.

 Chelsea sit fifth in the Premier League, are on course for Champions League knockout qualification, have an FA Cup third-round tie at Charlton this month and face a two-legged Carabao Cup semi-final against Arsenal, live on Sky Sports.